 \section{Conclusion}

-In this study, we have proposed an adaptive measurement strategy for situations where the classical description of the target observable explicitly relies on the unknown quantum state and thus undecidable beforehand.
+In this study, we have proposed an adaptive measurement strategy for situations where the classical description of the target observable explicitly relies on the unknown quantum state and is thus undecidable beforehand.
 We have in particular focused on measurement strategy for the quantum subspace expansion, and have proposed a scheme that initially determines the protocol based on classical simulatable states and then gradually updates based on measurement outcomes from the unknown quantum state.
-To validate the effectiveness of the proposed method, we have numerically simulated the first excited energy of H$_2$, H$_4$, and LiH molecules assuming that the exact ground state is realized on the quantum computer.
-The results show that, compared to a naive measurement strategy, the optimization on the measurement strategy exhibits up to a ten-fold reduction in the number of measurement shots, and further that the adaptive iteration converges rapidly even for strongly correlated molecule of H$_4$.
+To validate the effectiveness of the proposed method, we have numerically simulated the excited-state energies of H$_2$, H$_4$, and LiH molecules assuming that the exact ground states are realized on the quantum computer.
+The results show that, compared to a naive measurement strategy, the optimization on the measurement strategy exhibits up to a ten-fold reduction in the number of measurement shots, and further that the adaptive iteration converges rapidly even for the strongly correlated molecule of H$_4$.

 Several future directions can be envisioned.
 First, it is intriguing to derive the mathematical bound on the accuracy and iteration count of the adaptive updates based on information theoretic analysis.
 This may lead to tighter bounds than what is currently known for the case with homogeneous measurement resource distribution~\cite{epperly2022theory}.
 Second, it is practically important to investigate the performance of subspace methods in the context of quantum error mitigation~\cite{yoshioka_gse_2022}.
 Quantum error mitigation techniques inevitably require exponential growth in the number of measurements~\cite{tsubouchi2022universal, takagi2022universal, quek2022exponentially}, while the exponent in the scaling heavily depends on the detail of the error mitigation methods.
 Thus, it is crucial to seek how the adaptive strategy benefits the trade-off relation between bias and variance.